Skip to content

 Source code in fm2prof\utils.py

-def figure_longitudinal(self,
+def figure_longitudinal(

-route: List[str],
+route: list[str],

-stat: str = 'time',
+stat: str = "time",

-label: str = '',
+label: str = "",

-add_to_fig: FigureOutput | None = None) -> FigureOutput | None:
+add_to_fig: FigureOutput | None = None,

-Creates a figure along a `route`.
-Content of figure depends
+"""Create a figure along a `route`.

-on `stat`.
+Content of figure depends on `stat`.
 Figures are saved to `[Compare1D2D.output_path]/figures/longitudinal`

 Example output:

-route: List of branches (e.g. ['NK', 'LK'])
+route (list[str]): List of branches (e.g. ['NK', 'LK'])

-savefig: if true, figure is saved to png file.
+savefig (bool, optional): if true, figure is saved to png file.
 If false, `FigureOutput`

-returned, which is input for `add_to_fig`
+returned, which is input for `add_to_fig`.
+Defaults to True.

 """